 4 Help Children with Autism & ADHD

 Animal-assisted therapy has been useful in many different fields, and it’s especially helpful for children with autism and ADHD.
 A study by the Human Animal Bond Research Institute “that incorporated therapy dogs in a social skills intervention for children with high functioning autism found that children who interacted with a therapy dog showed decreased feelings of isolation and overall depressive symptoms, in addition to increased socialization.”
+Better Pet have written a helpful article about therapy pets, which you can read here.

 5 Happier and Healthier